cloud-gov/cf-domain-broker/manual-cdn/README.md

-# Manual Domain Creation
+# Manual CDN Creation

-In the event the broker is unavailable, custom domains can be created manually using the process below.
-The process requires coordination of a DNS entry as well as two DNS challenges.
+In the event the broker is unavailable, custom domains with CDN (Cloud Front) can be created manually using the process below.
+The process requires coordination of a DNS entry as well as a DNS challenge.
 The overall process involves:

 1. **Generating Certificates**: *This requires real time coordination to set up DNS challenges.
 It can be done by ops or the customer.*
 1. **Importing Certs into ACM**
-1. **Creating the CloudFront Distribtuion**
+1. **Creating & Configuring the CloudFront Distribtuion**

 A script is included which automates this process (`create-distribution.sh`).
 The script uses certbot and terraform.